-- (1) An AMO that performs any maintenance, preventive maintenance, or modifications for an AOC holder certificated under the Civil Aviation (Air Operator Certification and Administration) Regulations,2012 having an approved maintenance programme or an approved continuous maintenance programme shall perform that work in accordance with the AOC holder's manuals. - (2) Except as provided in sub-regulation (1) of this regulation, each AMO shall perform its maintenance and modification operations in accordance with the applicable standards in the Civil Aviation (Airworthiness) Regulations, 2012. - (3) An AMO shall maintain, in current condition, all manufacturer's service manuals, instructions, and service bulletins that relate to the articles that it maintains or modifies. - (4) An AMO with an avionics rating shall comply with those requirements of these Regulations that apply to electronic systems, and shall use materials that conform to approved specifications for equipment appropriate to its rating and test apparatus, shop equipment, performance standards, test methods, modifications, and calibrations that conform to the manufacturer's specifications or instructions, approved specification, and if not otherwise specified, in accordance with good practices of the aircraft avionics industry. - (5) An AMO with an avionics rating shall comply with those requirements of these Regulations that apply to electronic systems, and shall use materials that conform to approved specifications for equipment appropriate to its rating and test apparatus, shop equipment, performance standards, test methods, modifications, and calibrations that conform to the manufacturer's specifications or instructions, approved specification, and if not otherwise specified, in accordance with good practices of the aircraft avionics industry.
+- (1) An AMO that performs any maintenance, preventive maintenance, or modifications for an AOC holder certificated under the Civil Aviation (Air Operator Certification and Administration) Regulations,2014 having an approved maintenance programme or an approved continuous maintenance programme shall perform that work in accordance with the AOC holder's manuals. - (2) Except as provided in sub-regulation (1) of this regulation, each AMO shall perform its maintenance and modification operations in accordance with the applicable standards in the Civil Aviation (Airworthiness) Regulations, 2014. - (3) An AMO shall maintain, in current condition, all manufacturer's service manuals, instructions, and service bulletins that relate to the articles that it maintains or modifies.

+(4) An AMO with an avionics rating shall comply with those requirements of these Regulations that apply to electronic systems, and shall use materials that conform to approved specifications for equipment appropriate to its rating and test apparatus, shop equipment, performance standards, test methods, modifications, and calibrations that conform to the manufacturer's specifications or instructions, approved specification, and if not otherwise specified, in accordance with good practices of the aircraft avionics industry.

-PART VI-EXEMPTIONS.
+PART VI-EXEMPTIONS

-38. Requirements for Application.
+38. Requirements for Application

-- (1) A person may apply to the Authority for an exemption from any - (2) An application for exemption shall be submitted not less than sixty days before the proposed effective date, to obtain timely review. - (3) A request for an exemption must contain the applicant's-
+- (1) A person may apply to the Authority for an exemption from any provision of these Regulations.

+- (2) An application for exemption shall be submitted not less than sixty days before the proposed effective date, to obtain timely review.

+- (3) A request for an exemption must contain the applicant's-

 - (a) name;

 - (b) physical address and mailing address;

 - (c) telephone number;

 - (d) fax number if available; and

 - (e) email address if available.

-- (4) The application shall be accompanied by a fee prescribed by the Authority, for technical evaluation.
+- (4) The application shall be accompanied by a fee determined by the Authority, for technical evaluation.